-1560s, from Latin selectus, past participle of seligere "choose out, single out, select; separate, cull," from se- "apart" (see secret (n.)) + legere "to gather, select," from PIE root *leg- (1) "to collect, gather."
-The noun meaning "a selected person or thing, that which is choice" is recorded from c.
-1600.
-New England selectman first recorded 1640s.
+1560s, "chosen on account of special excellence or fitness," from Latin selectus, past participle of seligere "choose out, single out, select; separate, cull," from se- "apart" (see se-) + legere "to gather, select" (from PIE root *leg- (1) "to collect, gather").

-"to single out one or more out of a number of things of the same kind," 1560s, from select (adj.) or from Latin selectus.
+"to single out one or more from a number of things of the same kind, choose in preference to another or others," 1560s, from select (adj.) or from Latin selectus.
 Related: Selected; selecting.